The trace of field equations for higher-derivative gravity and an equality associating the Lagrangian density with a divergence term: Summary

 In closing, let us summarize the main results.
-Within the framework of the higher-derivative theories of gravity described by the general diffeomorphism-invariant Lagrangian (\ref{LagCovR}) built from the metric and its Riemann tensor together with the covariant derivatives of the Riemann curvature tensor, starting with the expression for the equations of motion, we obtain its trace presented by equation (\ref{TraEoML2}).
+Within the framework of the higher derivative theories of gravity described by the general diffeomorphism invariant Lagrangian (\ref{LagCovR}) built from the metric and its Riemann tensor together with the covariant derivatives of the Riemann curvature tensor, beginning with the expression for the equations of motion, we obtain its trace presented by equation (\ref{TraEoML2}).
 On the basis of equation (\ref{TraEoML2}), it is demonstrated that there exists the identity (\ref{LinDiv}) connecting the Lagrangian density with a divergence term under the sufficient condition (\ref{ConLinDiv}).
-Our particular focus is on the significant application of such an equality in the higher-derivative gravities endowed with the Lagrangian density (\ref{Lspecas}).
+Our particular focus is on the significant application of such an equality in the higher derivative theories of gravity composed of the Lagrangian density (\ref{Lspecas}).
 We further derive the trace equation (\ref{TraEoMtildL}) associated to this Lagrangian density.
 The equality (\ref{TraEoMtildL}) renders it feasible to express the Lagrangian density (\ref{Lspecas}) as the divergence of a vector field.

-Apparently, our analysis in this work only involves gravity theories without matter fields, and at the heart of our analysis is the expression (\ref{EoMhatL}) for field equations.
-We observe that the worthwhile future task is to generalize equations (\ref{TraEoML2}) and (\ref{LinDiv}) to the higher-derivative theories of gravity containing matter fields.
+Apparently, our analysis in the present work only involves theories of gravity in the absence of matter fields, and at the heart of our analysis is the expression (\ref{EoMhatL}) for the equations of motion.
+For the purpose of universality, we observe that the worthwhile future task is to generalize equations (\ref{TraEoML2}) and (\ref{LinDiv}) to the higher derivative theories of gravity in the presence of matter fields.
 The achievement of such a task strongly depends upon the generalization of equation (\ref{EoMhatL}) in those theories.
-Apart from this, equations (\ref{TraEoML2}) and (\ref{TraEoMtildL}) may be applied to construct the static spherically-symmetric solutions in generic higher-derivative gravities.
-What is more, like in \cite{YX22,XWZ25}, equality (\ref{TraEoMtildL}) can be utilized to investigate the Euclidean integrals of gravitational actions in a wide range of higher-derivative theories.
+Apart from this, equations (\ref{TraEoML2}) and (\ref{TraEoMtildL}) may be applied to construct the static spherically-symmetric solutions in generic higher derivative theories of gravity admitting dffeomorphism invariance.
+What is more, as another interesting extension, equality (\ref{TraEoMtildL}) can be utilized to investigate the Euclidean integrals of gravitational actions in the context of a wide range of higher derivative theories of gravity like in \cite{YX22,XWZ25}.
+We expect to return to these and relevant issues in future work.